rahulkumarborah/tejasupmanyu.dev/src/pages/understanding-use-effect/index.md

 }
 ```

-This code will always console.log the latest value of name, behaving like classes.
+This code will always log the latest value of name, behaving like classes.
 So it might feel a bit strange but React mutates `this.state` the same way in classes.

-### What about 'cleanup' function?
+### What About 'cleanup' Function?

 Going throught the [docs](https://reactjs.org/docs/hooks-effect.html#effects-with-cleanup), you will find mentions of a certain cleanup function.
 Cleanup function does exactly as it says - cleans up an effect.
 Where will it be required you might ask, well any cleanup function makes sense in cases where you have to unsuscribe from subscriptions or say removeEventlisteners.